exercism/python/docs/TOOLS.md

 [Terminus](https://packagecontrol.io/packages/Terminus) - A terminal for your sublime.
 It is fully featured and support for Windows operating systems.
 This package is almost a must-have for you to be able to run `pytest` scripts.

 [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter) - A linter for sublime.
-This tool automatically notifies you of bad-practice python code.
-Useful for when you have it set up to use PEP8.
+This tool notifies you about python code that does not follow best practices.
+We recommend you set it up to use PEP-8.

 ### JupyterLab